-No. 6 Michigan State beats Ohio State in Big Ten quarters
+No. 5 Duke beats No. 3 North Carolina in ACC semifinals

-CHICAGO (AP) — Cassius Winston scored 18 points, Foster Loyer provided a lift off the bench with a career-high 14 points and No. 6 Michigan State gave Hall of Fame coach Tom Izzo his 600th career victory, beating Ohio State 77-70 on Friday in the Big Ten quarterfinals.
+CHICAGO (AP) — Cassius Winston scored 18 points, Foster Loyer provided a lift off the bench with a career-high 14 points and Michigan State gave Hall of Fame coach Tom Izzo his 600th career victory, beating Ohio State in the Big Ten quarterfinals.

 Seeking a sixth conference tournament title, the Spartans (26-6) pulled away in the second half for their third victory over the Buckeyes (19-14) this season.
 They will face No. 19 Wisconsin in the semifinals Saturday.